TonySpegel/tony-spegel.com/src/blog/2023/20230414_image-comparison.md

       this.closest('[dir]') ??
       this.ownerDocument?.querySelector('html')!;

     // Found one?
-Is is 'rtl'?
+Is it 'rtl'?
     this.isRtl = this.textDirectionElement.dir === 'rtl';

     // Start observing 🔍